It definitely is more convenient to install a hardwired night light than it is to visit the emergency room.

 We’ve used regular night lights but they stick out from receptacles.
 This causes them to get broken when someone walks too close to the hallway wall.
 Admittedly we could leave a light on in the bathroom or hallway.
 This option could be energy efficient if you use an LED bulb but even then the light is so bright it would keep me up (I still like to sleep with our door open in case our girls call for us).

-This tutorial is very similar to the one I did on the U-Socket.
 If you know a bit about electrical outlets you can easily install a hardwired LED night light.

 The first step is to turn off the power to the circuit that feeds power to the wall outlet you’re replacing.
 Do this at the breaker box or fuse box.
 Check the power is off by either plugging in a lamp to the receptacle or testing it with a voltage tester.